Alarn777/final-shitot/README.md

 Project is made by Michael Rokitko, Amit Levy, Eran Maron, Evgeny Alterman

-You have a demo applicaytion including all controlls. (final.exe)
+You have a demo application including all controlls. (final.exe)

 Use TAB to move between panels, Mouse and keyboard are active only if the focus is on panel